By Eve Joseph

 “Eve Joseph hands us the golden key that unlocks an iridescent wonder; her prose poems glisten.
 Following Charles Simic’s dictum, she keeps them spare and tells us everything.” — M.A.C.
 Farrant, author of The World Afloat

-Eve Joseph’s two previous books of poetry, The Startled Heart (Oolichan, 2004) and The Secret Signature of Things (Brick, 2010) were both nominated for the Dorothy Livesay Poetry Prize.
-Her nonfiction book, In the Slender Margin was published by HarperCollins in 2014 and won the Hubert Evans award for nonfiction.
-The book was named one of the top 100 picks of the year by the Globe and Mail.
-Her most recent book of poetry, Quarrels, was selected as the winner of the 2019 Griffin Poetry Prize (Canadian Winner).
+Eve Joseph lives and works on the unceded traditional territories of the Lekwungen peoples.
+Her first two books of poetry The Startled Heart and The Secret Signature of Things were both nominated for the Dorothy Livesay Award.
+She was awarded the P.K.
+Page Founder’s Award for poetry in 2010.
+Her nonfiction has been shortlisted for the CBC Literary Awards and won in the “Gold” category of the Western Magazine Awards.
+The first edition of In the Slender Margin, published by HarperCollins in 2014, won the Hubert Evans Nonfiction Prize and was named one of the Top 100 Books of the Year by the Globe and Mail.
+Her most recent book of poetry Quarrels (Anvil, 2018) was nominated for the Dorothy Livesay Prize, The ReLit Award, and won the 2019 Griffin Poetry Prize.